CarGarages.co.uk - Find Trusted Car Garages Near You

 Conclusion

 The dealer warranty servicing myth has cost UK motorists unnecessary money for far too long.
-In 2026, you can confidently service your new car at an independent garage and keep full manufacturer warranty protection under the Block Exemption Regulation UK framework.
-The key requirements are straightforward: ensure your chosen garage completes work to manufacturer specifications, uses appropriate parts, and provides proper documentation including service book stamps and detailed invoices.
-By understanding your legal rights and choosing a competent independent garage, you'll potentially save hundreds of pounds over your warranty period without taking any risks with your coverage.
-Don't let outdated misconceptions lock you into expensive dealer servicing when quality alternatives exist.
-Find trusted independent garage warranty UK near you that understand your rights and provide professional, affordable servicing whilst maintaining full manufacturer warranty compliance throughout your ownership.
+In 2026 you can service your car — new or used — at an independent garage without expecting to lose manufacturer warranty cover, provided the work is done properly.
+The requirements are straightforward: make sure your chosen garage completes work to manufacturer specifications, uses appropriate parts, and provides proper documentation including service book stamps and detailed invoices.
+Then check the terms of your own warranty, because an extended warranty or a dealer's own used-car policy can set conditions the competition rules above do not reach.
+Do that and you will often save hundreds of pounds over the warranty period.
+Find a trusted independent garage near you and compare local options before you book.

 When is your MOT due?